gmc-code/PC-microbit-micropython/docs/functions/Functions_with_parameters.rst

 Using parameters
 -----------------------------

 | Functions can be more flexible when they use `parameters`.
-| A parameter is the variable in the parentheses of the function which allows information to be passed to the function.
+| A parameter is the variable in the parentheses of the function definition which allows information to be passed to the function.
 | An argument is the value in the parentheses that is sent to the function when it is called.
 | In the code below, ``name`` is the parameter, and ``"beginner"`` and ``"user"`` are the arguments.
 | Text joins are carried out with a ``+`` between the text strings.